2004 United States presidential debates: Analysis

 Bush attempted to deflect criticism of what was described as his scowling demeanor during the first debate, joking at one point about one of Kerry's remarks, "That answer almost made me want to scowl".

 When asked about possible appointments to the Supreme Court, Bush replied he would not pick the type of judge who would support the Dred Scott decision.
-Because that case dealt with slavery, abolished in the United States almost 150 years earlier, commentators such as Timothy Noah thought the President's comment was aimed at anti-abortion voters who see "Dred Scott" as code for Roe v.
+Because that case dealt with slavery, abolished in the United States almost 150 years earlier, commentators such as Timothy Noah thought Bush's comment was aimed at anti-abortion voters who see "Dred Scott" as code for Roe v.
 Wade.
 Noah believed Bush was saying he would appoint Justices who opposed legal abortion.

 October 13: Third presidential debate (Arizona State University)

 Venue

-The final debate was held in the Grady Gammage Memorial Auditorium at Arizona State University.
+The third and final presidential debate between President George W. Bush and Senator John Kerry took place on Wednesday, October 13, 2004, in the Grady Gammage Memorial Auditorium at Arizona State University in Tempe, Arizona.

-Moderator Bob Schieffer of CBS News posed 20 total questions to the candidates.
+The debate was moderated by Bob Schieffer of CBS, who posed 20 total questions to the candidates.